 Some of the major price factors in building a pergola

 - Size: The total size of the construction is definitely one of the most important factors to consider when pricing up a new pergola.
 As you would expect, larger pergolas generally cost more to build in comparison to smaller pergolas which are generally cheaper to build.
 To discuss the size and cost of your pergola in Melbourne with a trusted expert, get in touch with the team at Undercover Concepts.
 We’ll help you to select an appropriate sized pergola and provide you with a free quote.

-Materials: Another factor that can affect the cost of a pergola would be the materials it’s made out of.
-Generally there are 2 types of materials that pergolas are usually made from.
-One is timber and the other is steel which is usually a Colorbond steel.
-Here at Undercover Concepts we truly believe that a Colorbond steel pergola is far superior to that of a timber pergola.
-Find out why in our article ‘8 Reasons Why a Colorbond Steel Pergola is Better than Timber“.
-It is important to keep in mind that often a steel pergola is cheaper than a timber pergola because they don’t need painting, they usually have a shorter construction time and they will need less maintenance in the future.
+- Materials: Another factor that can affect the cost of a pergola would be the materials that it’s made from.
+Generally, there are 2 types of materials that pergolas are constructed from, timber and steel.
+Steel pergolas are usually constructed with a Colourbond steel.
+This is essentially a steel that comes pre-painted and is built to be durable and robust.
+We also supply and install steel Stratco pergolas which come with re-enforced, pre-fabricated components.Here at Undercover Concepts, we truly believe that a Colourbond steel or Stratco pergolas are far superior in comparison to a timber pergola due to their durability, price and their modern appearance.
+It is important to keep in mind that often a steel pergola is cheaper than a timber pergola.
+This is because they don’t require painting, they usually have a shorter construction time and they will require less maintenance in the future.